liosha2007/regex-applier/README.md

 # Regex Applier
-Desktop application that applies a list of regexes to a text
+UI application that applies a list of regexes to a text

 ## Main window